 I am a historian interested in the intersection of race, capitalism, and popular culture.
-I grew up in Santa Cruz, California, and received my BA in History from the University of California, Berkeley, and my PhD in History from the University of California, Los Angeles.
-For the 2022-23 academic year I will be a postdoctoral fellow at the James Weldon Johnson Institute for the Study of Race and Difference at Emory University.
+I grew up in Santa Cruz, California, received my BA in History from the University of California, Berkeley, and my PhD in History from the University of California, Los Angeles.
+I am currently a postdoctoral fellow at the James Weldon Johnson Institute for the Study of Race & Difference at Emory University.

 My writing has appeared in California History, the Journal of Popular Music Studies, NPR, the Los Angeles Times, and the Washington Post.
 I am a former Diversity Dissertation Fellow at Middle Tennessee State University, Doris G. Quinn Foundation Fellow, and have received fellowship support from the Wilson Library at the University of North Carolina at Chapel Hill.